floblockchain/faq/README.md

 ### Q. When was FLO created and launched?
 _last update: May 31st 2019_
-A. Flow was created and launched in 2013.
+A. FLO was created and launched in 2013.
 It is one of the oldest surviving cyrptocurrencities.
-Its Genesis Block was mined on    June 17, 2013.
+Its genesis block was mined on    June 17, 2013.
+FLO was originally named Florincoin on launch but later re-branded to just FLO.

 ### Q. I've heard FLO was established via a "fair launch."
 What does that mean?
 _last update: May 31st 2019_